K0nz/LeitorEPUB/README.md

 - Open EPUB files and read them with text-to-speech
 - Voice selection from all installed Windows TTS voices
-- Reading speed control from 0.50x to 2.00x
+- Reading speed control from 0.50x to 2.00x using +/- buttons
 - Chapter index for quick navigation between chapters
 - Auto-save and resume reading progress
-- Close EPUB without closing the application (Ctrl+W)
+- Close EPUB without closing the application (Ctrl+W or File menu)
 - Interface available in 12 languages
 - Light, dark and system theme support
 - Keyboard shortcuts: Space bar to Play/Pause, Ctrl+W to close EPUB